Kill Me Now

 The third quote is from Jonah, who had a Pouting Problem.
 He'd finally obeyed to the point of going to Nineveh and preaching repentance, but when the Lord relented and stayed his hand rather than destroying the city, Jonah wasn't happy.
 He folded his hands and "became angry" that the destruction he forecast never arrived.

 Consider who these men were and what they had seen, what the Lord had done through them.
 Moses parted the Red Sea and led a people out of slavery.
-Elijah stood strong for Israel during a time of tremendous pagan influence, prayed down fire and rain, and actually never died (so chalk up at least one unanswered prayer!).
+Elijah stood strong during a time of tremendous pagan influence, prayed down fire and rain, and actually never died (so chalk up at least one unanswered prayer!).
 Jonah is one of the first stories we tell our children, about how God provided a great fish to swallow him for such a period as he could learn about obedience and repentance.

 Not only that, but these guys all show up in the Gospels, in one way or another.
 Moses and Elijah are present at Jesus' transfiguration (Mark 9).
 In Matthew 12:38-41, Jesus tells the Pharisees they won't get any sign from him other than the sign of Jonah, foreshadowing the three days He Himself would spend in the belly of the Earth.